dentarg/auth0-blog/_posts/2017-09-01-how-do-i-modernize-my-legacy-system.markdown

 ![Prioritizing Improvements](https://cdn.auth0.com/blog/modernize-legacy-system/prioritizing-improvements.png)

 Check out our diagram above: You want to take on the problems that will get you the most value quickly.
-Notice that our chart shows preference for 'minimal time to replace' over 'higher benefit' (compare rows 3+4, or 5+6)—that's because every bit that you update and separate from the rest of your legacy system declutters it and frees up your engineers' time.
+Notice that our chart shows preference for 'minimal time to replace' over 'higher benefit' (compare rows 3+4, or 5+6), that's because every bit that you update and separate from the rest of your legacy system declutters it and frees up your engineers' time.

 Taking the time to dissect and prioritize at the beginning will ultimately make your modernization a shorter, easier process.
 It transforms your daunting update into a feasible plan.